Having a documented content marketing strategy impacts your content performance and ROI:

 Finally, identify gaps in the market that nobody is filling.
 Google has several useful features to mine those insights, including People Also Ask, Related Searches and even Google Trends.

+SEO and content strategy are two sides of the same coin.
 Whether the goal of your content is to capture leads or to sell products, you need traffic.
 But you won’t attract thousands of visitors to your site with great content alone.
 If you don’t target any keywords, or if nobody is searching for the terms you do target, then your blog will be a ghost town.

-Keyword research is the foundation of an SEO-focused content strategy because it guides you to the most valuable topics and keeps you organized.
+Keyword research is the foundation of content strategy SEO because it guides you to the most valuable topics and keeps you organized.
 With thorough keyword research, you’ll be able to cover topics thoroughly without writing the same blog post five times.
 That means more traffic, more engagement and more conversions.

 and more conversions.